bahodge/tomb-of-annihilation/sessions/Session 52.md

 We make a deal with the [[Hag Swin Sisters]] to resurrect [[Pandora]] & [[Jr]]. [[Is-It]] attempts to join the Hag's Coven.
 We brutally murder clone [[Indy]].
 They resurrect Hag sister 3 from [[Ferrin]]'s body and [[Pandora]] with clone [[Indy]]'s body (yes we murdered him). [[Munch]] is polymorphed by [[Pandora]] into a beetle.

 We continue through the blue portal.

+We find [[Captain Taban]] sewn into a leather bag surrounded by creatures chained up.
+Turns out they are [[nothic]]s!
+We let one out and it tells us it wants magic items.
+Not fully what it wants, we kill it.